dimovelev/metrics-sampler/README.md

 3. Create a configuration in config/config.xml using config/config.xml.example and this readme as starting point and reference
 4. If you want to list all the metrics from your configured inputs you can call "bin/metrics-sampler.sh metadata".
 This will output all names and descriptions of the available metrics for each input.
 You can use those to define your regexp selectors.
 5. If you have to tune some startup parameter create the file bin/local.sh and override the environment variables there (e.g. JAVA or JAVA_OPTS)
 6. Run "bin/metrics-sampler.sh check" to verify that each selector of each enabled sampler matches at least one metric.
-You can also run the script with test to fetch just one sample.
+You can also run the script with "test" to fetch just one sample.
 7. Start the daemon using "bin/metrics-sampler.sh start".
 Logs are located in logs/metrics-sampler.log and in logs/console.out
 8. To check whether the daemon is running execute "bin/metrics-sampler.sh status".
 The output should be clear enough.
 If you want to process the result - exit code 0 means running, anything else means stopped.
 9. You can stop the daemon using "bin/metrics-sampler.sh stop"
+10. Additional configuration
+* if you want to use a JVM that is not on the path and/or change the startup parameters you can create an executable bash script in bin/local.sh and set the JAVA and JAVA_OPTS variables.
+This file (if existing and executable) automatically gets sources into the startup script.
+Using this will help you keep customizations and default startup separate and thus ease up the upgrade.
+* if you need additional JARs on your classpath (e.g. for JDBC drivers, T3 protocol, etc). you should create a directory lib.local and put them there.
+This way you can safely delete all JARs in lib before upgrading.
+* if you want to tune the logging configuration then save it in the file config/logback.xml (config/logback-console.xml for the non-daemon commands like check, metadata, etc.)

 Extensions
 ==========
 It should be pretty easy to extend the program with new inputs, outputs, samplers and selectors.
 For this you will need to create a new module/project like this (you could also check out the extensions-* modules which use the same mechanism):